MHerszak/base2ind-gravatar-react/README.md

 ## gravatar-react

 React component for rendering a gravatar profile image.
-Adjusts automatically to HiDPI displays.

 ## Install